-Students will culminate their studies in the Cybersecurity Bachelor Degree program by consolidating what they have learned in order to create strategies and potential solutions for challenges and problems that they will face as a future Cybersecurity professional.
+Students will culminate their studies in the Cybersecurity Bachelor Degree program by consolidating what they have learned to create strategies and potential solutions for challenges and problems that they will face as a future Cybersecurity professional.
 Students will be asked to apply the skills that they have learned in the program through a hands-on experience in a professional setting that enables them to work towards the identification, assessment, analysis and evaluation of a current problem in a segment of the Cybersecurity industry.

 Students will synthesize various concepts, skills, and knowledge gained in the program through a series of critical thinking activities, while also accounting for ethical considerations in order to create a detailed account of the problem, previous efforts to solve the problem, challenges associated with these efforts, and other key considerations that account for the short and/or long-term solution.
 Based on their efforts, students will present a suggested course of action to solve a problem or create a solution for an area of need.
-Prerequisite: COM425 in the United States.
-Specific topics that are presented in this class include: Supply, Demand, Competition, Inflation, Interest Rates, Opportunity Costs, and Consumer Spending.
+Prerequisite: COM425

 Introduction to Economics provides students with a fundamental introduction to economics.
-This course introduces essential concepts and principles with specific focus on how these concepts and principles relate to small businesses
+This course introduces essential concepts and principles with specific focus on how these concepts and principles relate to small businesses in the United States.
+Specific topics that are presented in this class include: Supply, Demand, Competition, Inflation, Interest Rates, Opportunity Costs, and Consumer Spending.